Billpack68/startup/README.md

 - Secure login over HTTPS
 - Ability to submit new links to the database
 - Ability to see links you have previously submitted
-- Ability to browse links by all time votes from users, as well as ones that have gotten lots of votes in the last few days or weeks
+- Ability to browse links by total votes from users
 - Ability to vote for links that users find funny or interesting
 - Ability to see links you have voted for in the past
 - Votes and links are stored in a database allowing for them to remain over time and continue to gain votes